-Adjustments to tuition and housing expenses are made for students who officially withdraw from the University during the first ten days of classes in the full-term fall, spring, and during the first 6 days of the full summer term, or during the first three days of the five-week summer sessions, or during the first five days of the accelerated fall and spring sessions.
-Students will be assessed \$100.00 or 5% of full tuition (whichever is lower) and reimbursed for the remainder.
+Adjustments to tuition and housing expenses are made for students who officially withdraw from the University during the first ten days of classes in the full-term fall and spring, during the first six days of classes in the full term summer, during the first three days of the five-week summer sessions, or during the first five days of the accelerated fall and spring sessions.
+Students will be assessed 5% of full tuition and reimbursed for the remainder.
 No refund in tuition will be given after the above listed periods.
 Tuition charges are not adjusted if classes are dropped after the last day to add/drop classes via Banner Web.
 The last day to add/drop via Banner Web is the last day to add a class.
 See the Academic Calendar for specific dates.